 Number of bytes transferred (num_bytes)

+[[Author: I changed fwid in first bullet to fw_id (underscore), per figure 8--okay?
+Kezia]]

+AR: indeed. thx.

 The complete structure of a table or set of tables is called a schema.

 Data in tables is referenced by rows and fields.
 Individual fields or combinations of fields called keys ensure each record within a table can be uniquely identified and help distinguish the relationships between tables.
-The firewall and proxy (8.1b) tables in Figure 8.1 are “linked” together by source IP address (src_ip) and both of them are “linked” to the asset database (8.1c) by their id fields.
+The firewall (Figure 8-1a) and proxy (Figure 8-1b) tables are “linked” together by source IP address (src_ip) and both of them are “linked” to the asset database (Figure 8-1c) by their id fields.

-Figure 8.1 [793725c08f01.eps]
+Figure 8-1: Graphical representation of example firewall, proxy, and asset database tables [793725 c08f001.eps]

+[[Author: Can you please add a descriptive caption for the figure above.
+Kezia]]

+AR: done.
+Thx.

 Fields can also be part of one or more indexes, which are separate data structures that provide optimized ways to organize data in those fields and can dramatically speed up operations that lookup data (queries).

 Data is accessed and manipulated through a structured query language (SQL).
-SQL was designed to be both a human readable- and platform-independent way to perform insert, update and delete actions, plus run queries against the data.
-For the example database in Figure 8.1, we can query the destination information (timestamp and IP) for a source IP address in both the proxy and firewall tables with the following SQL statement
+SQL was designed to be both a human-readable and platform-independent way to perform insert, update and delete actions, plus run queries against the data.
+For the example database in Figure 8-1, you can query the destination information (timestamp and IP) for a source IP address in both the proxy and firewall tables with the following SQL statement:

 SELECT ts, dst_ip